bbonsai21/blog.bbonsai.org/posts/my-coding-conventions.md

 }
 ```

-- If a language allows for classes to be in the samae file, that should be absolutely avoided.
+- If a language allows for classes to be in the same file, that should be absolutely avoided.
 1 file, 1 class.
 This works especially for Lua,
 where we don't really have classes but we can emulate them with a bit of metatables tweaking.

+- If a language allows for Java-like *static* methods, and if the language allows it, the constructor should not be used, but instead direct
+calls to the static methods should be made (e.g. Math.pow(); that'd be foul, pointless and confusing to be allowed to do Math m = new Math()).
+If possible, enforce via a private constructor.

 # C
 1. variables